Hoonydony/VirtualLED/README.md

 - Python 3 with matplotlib and pexpect libraries.

 Notes:
-Works best on macOS and Linux.
+It works best on macOS and Linux.
 The python app connects to the virtual device through the remote GDB port(localhost:1234) that should be available.